The Good and the Bad of .NET Framework Programming

 Since 2016, the .NET ecosystem has been enhanced with a large class library called .NET Standard.
 It’s based on the number of base class libraries for .NET Framework, .NET Core, and Xamarin.
 These are used to work with common functions such as graphics rendering, database interaction, and manipulations with XML documents.
 The .NET Standard library greatly simplified developers’ work.

 Prior to .NET Standard, a programmer had to redevelop an application or a library for the new platform and then distribute all the updates across various platforms.
 Currently, the library supports all dependent libraries across applications.
 However, you should check version compatibility to successfully leverage .NET Standard.

 You may check your product compatibility with .NET Standard here and track updates on the Microsoft documentation site

-.NET has a large community of developers.
+For those of you who are wondering just how popular .NET is, a large community of developers is the answer.
 Interestingly, it unites engineers from small, midsize, and enterprise-grade companies.
-This means that almost any issues can be solved with the help of community members.
+This means that almost any issue can be resolved with the help of community members.

 Since .NET Core is open source, its libraries, runtime, and compiler are available on GitHub and have many contributions.
-According to Stack Overflow 2018 survey, two .NET products are in the shortlist of the most popular technologies: .NET Core is on the fourth place and Xamarin took the ninth.
+According to the Stack Overflow 2021 survey, ASP.NET took fifth place among the most popular web frameworks.

-On top of that, there is an independent organization called .NET Foundation that fosters open development and teamwork around the .NET ecosystem. .NET community and commercial developers use it as the main forum for idea exchange.
+Besides that, .NET Foundation fosters open development and teamwork around the .NET ecosystem. .NET community and commercial developers use it as the main forum for idea exchange.